AYSamuel/quizzy/Project-plan.md

             3. Access Control Lists (ACL):
             - If needed, implement fine-grained access control by defining specific permissions for different resources and actions.
             - For example, you can define permissions such as "manageQuizzes" or "editProfile" and assign them to specific roles or users.

-## Step 3: Set up your development environment

-## Step 4: Build the frontend

-## Step 5: Develop the backend

-## Step 6: Connect the frontend and backend

-## Step 7: Implement data storage

-## Step 8: Test and debug

-## Step 9: Deploy your application

-## Step 10: Continuously improve and maintain -->

 ## Project Setup: